 One such is the Startup Repair utility.
 You can use this feature to fix issues while booting Windows.
-It looks for problems with the system files, be they corrupt or missing, and replaces them.
+It looks for problems with the system files, whether corrupt or missing, and replaces them.

 You can open The Startup Repair utility from the Advanced Options screen in the Windows RE.
 Also, it wouldn’t take too long to run the utility.
-If it’s able to eliminate the problem, you should have the PC up and running in around 20-40 minutes.
+If it can eliminate the problem, you should have the PC up and running in around 20-40 minutes.

-If Startup Repair is somehow unable to eliminate the error, there are various third-party boot repair tools that might come in handy.
+If Startup Repair is unable to eliminate the error, various third-party boot repair tools might come in handy.

-The best option you have here is Restoro, and it will help you if system can’t find Bootrec, due to file corruption, so we encourage you to give it a try.
+The best option you have here is Fortect, and it will help you if the system can’t find Bootrec, due to file corruption, so we encourage you to try it.

-Now that you have a proper understanding of Bootrec, feel free to try all of our solutions.
+Now that you understand Bootrec properly feel free to try all our solutions.

 Also, some users have reported being stuck on the Automatic Repair screen in Windows 11.
 Problems with MBR are responsible for this issue, so the bootrec command will again come to your aid.

 Do not hesitate to tell us which fix worked for you in the comments section below.